EBI-Metagenomics/notebooks/README.md

 Just push to the repository (all branches are built and tagged).
 If you push to the `main` branch, the `:latest` tag will point to that version, once it is built.

 This built image can be (and is) deployed to multiple servers, e.g. a ShinyProxy instance or the Galaxy project.

+### Releases
+Tag releases with semver tags, like `v1.0.0`.

+- Increment by `0.0.1` for bugfixes, new notebooks, new packages etc.
+- Increment by `0.1` for changes in the base docker image, or refactors of the docker/environments etc.
+- Increment by `1` for changes in how the entire stack is run.

 ## Contributors ✨